-A publicly stated meeting of the Faculty under the President, as Chairperson, shall be held and, on the petition of ten or more members of the Faculty, the President shall call a meeting.
+A publicly stated meeting of the Faculty under the President, as Chairperson, shall be held monthly on the petition of ten or more members of the Faculty, the President shall call a meeting.

-The President may call additional meetings, including executive sessions, at his or her discretion at the meetings of the faculty.
+The President may call additional meetings, including executive sessions, at their discretion and, at the meetings of the faculty.